This post may contain affiliate links. Learn more in our disclosure.

 - Integrating with other software

-Although it can take several steps to accomplish each of these tasks, the steps involved flow quite easily from one to the next.
+Although it can take a few steps to accomplish each of these tasks, the steps involved flow quite easily from one to the next.

 Look at the products tab below for instance.
 You first create your product, you define pricing parameters for it, you create a bump offer (or not), and then you set up an Thrivecart affiliate program.
 Clicking next or back takes you one step forward or back respectively, and this makes your workflow very smooth, in addition to ensuring you don’t miss any steps along the way.